 And so it went.
 Looking back now, after decades of neoliberal and conservative restoration, everything the New Deal pioneered in doing seems radical, infeasible if not unimaginable.
 And it is true that the New Deal is unimaginable without the decades of radical anti-capitalist protest that preceded it.
 But it is also the case that the New Deal became the living proof that democracy and capitalism could co-exist.

-Democracy could reign in capitalism’s most absolutist ambitions, capitalism without reservations.
+Democracy could rein in capitalism’s most absolutist ambitions, capitalism without reservations.
 It could do that not only in public life but even in the dark, proprietary zone of the industrial workplace where public interference had been strictly forbidden.
 Capitalist democracy, the democracy administered by the regulatory and welfare state put an end to, or at least put in the cryogenic deep freeze, the culture of anti-capitalism.
 The promise of equality would thereafter be redeemed by mechanism of income redistribution and through an expansion of formal equality before the law.

 If our rebellious ancestors once worried about exploitation, about the dilemma facing the “producing classes” (workers and others), our times, thanks in part to the alchemy of the New Deal, are focused on consumption — the way the surplus is distributed rather than the way it is produced.